-The qualifying requirement for Psychological Sciences students will consist of completing one or a combination of two of the three following options, described in greater detail below: 1) submission of a first-authored research manuscript conducted at the University of Miami to a peer-reviewed journal, 2) submission of a fellowship grant proposal (e.g. National Science Foundation, NIH F31), 3) successful completion of a comprehensive written qualifying examination.
-This decision is made by the student in consultation with their faculty mentor.
+The qualifying requirement for Psychological Sciences students consists of completing one or two of the three following options, described in greater detail below: 1) submission of a first-authored research manuscript conducted at the University of Miami to a peer-reviewed journal, 2) submission of a fellowship grant proposal (e.g. National Science Foundation, NIH F31), 3) successful completion of a comprehensive written qualifying examination.
+The decision between these options is made by the student in consultation with their faculty mentor.
 The qualifying requirement must be completed (materials must be submitted to the qualifying committee for evaluation) by August 10th of the end of the third year of residence (summer between third and fourth years).
 Students must have completed the oral defense of their master's thesis and have had the thesis accepted by the Graduate School before beginning the qualifying requirement.

-If a student opts to write a paper and does not complete the paper within that time, potential consequences include: a) loss of funding, and/or b) loss of good standing in the program.
-A student who fails the qualifying examination or paper may be allowed to retake the task a second time no later than six months after the first attempt.
-Failure to pass the qualifying requirement a second time would be considered sufficient grounds for termination.
+If a student does not complete the qualifying requirements on time, potential consequences include: a) loss of funding, and/or b) loss of good standing in the program.
+A student may be granted additional time (up to six) to complete the qualifying requirements.
+Failure to pass the qualifying requirement after being granted additional time is considered sufficient grounds for termination.